 Here are some common ways to deal with vaginal dryness and painful intercourse from menopause:

-Prescription oral and transdermal estrogen treatments are an option when vaginal dryness is accompanied by other symptoms of menopause, like hot flashes and night sweats.
+- Prescription oral and transdermal estrogen treatments are an option when vaginal dryness is accompanied by other symptoms of menopause, like hot flushes and night sweats.